The Essential Histogram: Optimality of the confidence region

 \section{Optimality of the confidence region $C_n(\alp)$}

-Theorems~\ref{thmA}(i) and \ref{thmB} show that $C_n(\alp)$ in \eqref{eq:Cn} is an optimal confidence region for $F$ with respect to the distance $d_p$ in \eqref{eq:dp} for arbitrary $p$: Theorem~\ref{thmA}(i) shows that with probability converging to one, $C_n(\alp)$ will exclude $H$ with $d_p(F,H) \geq (1+\eps_n) \sqrt{2 \log (e/p)/n}$, where $\eps_n \downarrow 0$ sufficiently slowly.
+The first part of Theorem~\ref{thmA} and Theorem~\ref{thmB} show that $C_n(\alp)$ in \eqref{eq:Cn} is an optimal confidence region for continuous $F$ with respect to the distance $d_p$ in \eqref{eq:dp} for arbitrary $p$: The first part of Theorem~\ref{thmA} shows that with probability converging to one, $C_n(\alp)$ will exclude $H$ with $d_p(F,H) \geq (1+\eps_n) \bigl({2 \log (e/p)/n}\bigr)^{1/2}$, where $\eps_n \downarrow 0$ sufficiently slowly.
 In the case of small $p$, Theorem~\ref{thmB} shows that if $1+\eps_n$ is replaced by $1-\eps_n$, then no test can distinguish $F$ and $H$ with nontrivial power.
-In the case of larger $p$, i.e. when $p$ stays bounded away from zero, the condition of Theorem~\ref{thmA}(i) becomes $d_p(F,H) \geq B_n/\sqrt{n}$ with $B_n \ra \infty$.
-On the other hand, a contiguity argument as in the proof of Theorem~4.1(c) in D\"{u}mbgen and Walther~(2008) shows that for any test to have asymptotic power 1 against a sequence $H^n$ requires $d_p(F,H^n)=B_n/\sqrt{n}$ with $B_n \ra \infty$.
+In the case of larger $p$, i.e. when $p$ stays bounded away from zero, the condition of the first part of Theorem~\ref{thmA} becomes $d_p(F,H) \geq n^{-1/2}B_n$ with $B_n \ra \infty$.
+On the other hand, a contiguity argument as in the proof of Theorem~4.1(c) in \citet{DueWal08} shows that for any test to have asymptotic power 1 against a sequence $H^n$ requires $d_p(F,H^n)=n^{-1/2}B_n$ with $B_n \ra \infty$.